BankerDerek/CS202-Semester-Exam/README.md

 <b><u>Challenges</u></b>
     <p>
-    One challange was figuring out how to get the header data into the vector formatt we needed for our classes.<br>> Another challenge was not overwritting group members files on git hub.
+    One challenge was figuring out how to get the header data into the vector format we needed for our classes.<br>> Another challenge was not overwriting group members files on git hub.
 The solution for this was to communicate which<br>
     files each group member was working on so the other people avoided editing those files.<br>
     </p>